letolabs/letolabs.github.com/_posts/2011-11-15-parrot-libgit2-winxed-unicorns.md

 setup.winxed file is very similar to how [distutils](http://wiki.python.org/moin/Distutils) works in the Python world.
 In fact, setup.pir was the old, [PIR](http://docs.parrot.org/parrot/latest/html/docs/user/pir/intro.pod.html) way to do distutils-style build systems in Parrot, but now we have ported distutils to Winxed.

+Many thanks are owed to Bob Kuo, who was a Google Summer of Code student that wrote a [setup.winxed](https://github.com/bubaflub/parrot-gmp/blob/master/setup.winxed) for his [parrot-gmp](https://github.com/bubaflub/parrot-gmp) project.
+The setup.winxed in parrot-libgit2 was based on his work and wouldn't exist without it.

 Maintaining a build script written in higher-level language is a lot friendlier.
 PIR is still a useful language, but core Parrot developers mostly